aaronlmathis/gosight-server/docs/internal/bufferengine/README.md

 import "github.com/aaronlmathis/gosight-server/internal/bufferengine"
 ```

-File: gosight\-server/internal/bufferengine/databuffer.go Description: Package bufferengine provides a buffered data store implementation for writing process payloads to an underlying data store.
+Description: Package bufferengine provides a buffered data store implementation for writing process payloads to an underlying data store.
 It buffers the payloads in memory and flushes them to the underlying store when the buffer reaches a certain size or after a specified interval.
 The buffered data store is designed to improve performance by reducing the number of write operations to the underlying data store.

 ## Index